cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 We started to measure performances and overhead compared to the other interpreters as even if it was one of the important factor, no specific effort had been made already besides keeping the implementation small and straightforward.

-Here is the first bench we made in order to position the different interpreters based on their overhead.
+Here is the first bench we made to compare the different interpreters overhead.
 Projects to reproduce these measures are [published on Github](https://github.com/cbrun/sirius-interpreters-benchmark) if you feel like giving it a shot.

 <figure>
     <a href="{{ site.url }}/images/blog/sirius-query-bench-setup.png"><img src="{{ site.url }}/images/blog/sirius-query-bench-setup.png"></a>